 One of the big advantages of studying to become a paramedic by distance or online learning is you can study to fit in with your lifestyle, or job; and you don’t end up with a big HECS debt.

 After completing a Certificate IV in Health Care, qualified students can work in the industry as a Basic Life Support Medic.
 These jobs are mainly with private companies and organisations, however, this is a great opportunity to work in the industry and get invaluable experience too.

 “complete your training up to Advanced Diploma level within 18 months”

 Many students get into the routine of study; and with a bit of dedication, can complete their training within 18-24 months.
-As a qualified medic with a HLT51015-Diploma of Paramedical Science, you can really start to make yourself known to employers in the UK and Europe.
+As a qualified medic with a HLT51020-Diploma of Emergency Health Care, you can really start to make yourself known to employers in the UK and Europe.

 Becoming a paramedic (get a free eBook here becoming a paramedic) is not as difficult as you may think.
 As Liz said, her job as a paramedic is very satisfying and she loves the variety the job offers, plus you make great friendships along the way.

-Contact the Australian Paramedical College on 1300 377 741 for more information on getting started on your journey to become a paramedic.
+Contact the Australian Paramedical College on 1300 377 741 for more information on pathways to becoming a paramedic.